rohith00016/ai-resume-evaluator/API_ROUTES.md

 - **MERN Stack Detection**: Automatically identifies MongoDB, Express, React, Node.js technologies
 - **Portfolio Scoring**: Evaluates navigation, skills, projects, social links, and technical features
 - **Enhanced AI Feedback**: Combines resume and portfolio analysis for comprehensive evaluation

+## Feedback Email Functionality

+- **Feedback Email Field**: Users can optionally provide a feedback email address during submission
+- **Email Routing**: When a feedback email is provided, feedback emails are sent to that address instead of the user's registered email
+- **Manual Email Sending**: When manually sending feedback emails, they are sent to the feedback email if available, otherwise to the user's registered email
+- **Default Behavior**: If no feedback email is provided, feedback is sent to the user's registered email address

 ## Rate Limits